Apert syndrome

 What gene change causes Apert syndrome?

 FGFR2 gene variants are responsible for this syndrome.
 The syndrome may be inherited or occur as the result of a de novo mutation.
 Parents with the syndrome have a 50% of passing the syndrome onto their children.
-Allelic disorders which share features such as Crouzon and Pfeiffer syndrome should always be considered as differential diagnoses.
+Allelic disorders which share features such as Crouzon and Pfeiffer syndrome should always be considered differential diagnoses.

 What are the main symptoms of Apert syndrome?